 Privacy Statement Updates

-AMP PD complies with requirements for privacy and security established by the National Institutes of Health (NIH), Office of the Chief Information Officer (OCIO).
+The AMP PD program complies with requirements for privacy and security established by the NIH Office of the Chief Information Officer (OCIO).

 By using the AMP PD website and by providing personal information, the AMP PD Access and Compliance Team (ACT) is permitted to reach out to you for the purposes of maintaining and updating your user data records, enforcing AMP PD Knowledge Platform data security, providing assistance for AMP PD Knowledge Platform related questions, or sharing relevant website, program, and cohort updates.
 The AMP PD ACT may also reach out if you have indicated to the ACT that you are interested in sharing your user experience.

 User data will be made available only to ACT-approved individuals or entities.
 The data that may be made available include: (i) individual level records with information collected by ACT about volunteered user experience; (ii) aggregate Google analytics data; (iii) any aggregate information volunteered by Terra platform providers; (iv) aggregate information from the AMP PD registration form; and (v) information required to be shared to comply with any applicable legal requirements.